sigsum/sigsum/proposals/2023-08-witness-apis.md

 supports witnessing Sigsum logs, which is short of the interoperability goal of the witness ecosystem.

+(Specifically, the witness.md doesn't support arbitrary origin lines, and extension lines in the checkpoint.)

 This proposal presents three potential APIs for witness.md v1.
 They all expose the same functionality: submitting a tree head for witnessing, getting the current size of a log, and retrieving a signed roster.

-Note that the roster is being expanded to include both log size and tree head, which is necessary for anti-split view for reasons beyond the scope of this proposal.
-That change will be necessary regardless and will be documented elsewhere.
+(Note that the roster is being expanded to include both log size and tree head, which is necessary for anti-split view for reasons beyond the scope of this proposal.
+That change will be necessary regardless and will be documented elsewhere.)

 These are not full fledged specifications, but just API overviews to help pick an option.